HuskyChaos/TryHackMe_writeup-NoSQL_injection_Basics/README.md

                         And we have our 3rd user.
                     </li>
                     <li>
-                        Append this user on top of these two and we will find that we are getting redirected to the login page which means there are 3 users.
+                        Append this user on top of these two and we will find that we are getting redirected to the login page which means there are <code>3</code> users.
                     </li>
                 </ul>
             </li>
             <li>
                 <strong>There is a user that starts with the letter "p".
-What is his username?</strong>
+What is his username?</strong> <br>
+                <code>pedro</code>
             </li>
         </ol>
     </li>